Dropshipping is a quick, low-cost way to grow an online business.

 Sound too good to be true?
 That’s understandable, since most small business owners start at home, and many start-ups fail because it can take 2-3 years to earn enough sales to cover the up-front investments in inventory, equipment, shipping, staffing, and space.

-But in a dropshipping business, your dropshipping partner covers these initial costs, giving you the freedom to focus on your online business.
+But in a dropshipping business, your dropshipping partner covers these initial costs, giving you the freedom to focus on your ecommerce store.

-You only pay for the inventory that you sell, which makes it easy for you to get your idea off the ground.
+You only pay for the inventory that you sell online, which makes it easy for you to get your idea off the ground.

 How to Start a Dropshipping Business

-1. Figure out what you want to sell
+1. Figure out what products you want to sell online

 2. Have a plan